 No air units can land in any territory that was not friendly at the start of your turn, including any territory that was just captured or converted from a friendly neutral by you this turn.
-If your power isn't at war, you can't move your air units into territories or onto aircraft carriers belonging to another friendly power.
+If the United States isn't at war, it can't move its air units into territories or onto aircraft carriers belonging to another Allied power.